carvel-dev/carvel/site/content/kapp-controller/docs/latest/controller-config.md

 ## Config Shorthands

-kapp-controller currently supports a shorthand for easily adding the `KUBERNETES_SERVICE_HOST` environment variable to kapp-controller's `noProxy` controller config property.
+kapp-controller v0.30.0+ supports a shorthand for easily adding the `KUBERNETES_SERVICE_HOST` environment variable to kapp-controller's `noProxy` controller config property.
 This can help when a Kubernetes cluster is configured with a proxy and the kapp-controller-config is created with the http and https proxy URL.
 In this case, kapp-controller fails to communicate with the